Updating this Post: I have completed my book of Holocaust fiction short stories .

 Once I started to ‘put flesh’, as it were, to the characters that I had created to vicariously represent the historical truth, it started to change for me personally.

-Although they are fictional, they became my close brush with the facts, a vehicle to immerse me deeper than ever before into the situations that, to humanity’s great shame, were repeated many times over.
+Although they are fictional, they became my close brush with the facts.
+A vehicle to immerse me deeper than ever before into the situations that, to humanity’s great shame, were repeated many times over.

-And from that point, the challenge was now to take that enhanced familiarity with these regrettable instances, and do them justice in the medium of the written word alone.
+The challenge was now to take that enhanced familiarity with these regrettable instances, and do them justice in the medium of the written word alone.

 The reality test